Connecticut Route 17: History

 The road between New Haven and Middletown via Durham was one of the routes used by the Boston Post Road in colonial times.
 In 1813, the road became a private turnpike known as the Middletown, Durham and New Haven Turnpike.
 The turnpike corporation was dissolved in the late 19th century.
 By 1922, Connecticut had numbered roads that were maintained by the state, which included all of modern Route 17.
 The roads were designated as Highway 114 from New Haven to Durham; part of Highway 112 from Durham to Middletown; and Highway 104 from Middletown to Glastonbury.

 In the 1932 state highway renumbering, the road from New Haven to Glastonbury became part of the newly established Route 15.
 At that time, Route 15 used all of modern Route 17, then continued north along Main Street in East Hartford, then northeast via modern Route 30, Route 190, and Route 171 to the Massachusetts state line.
 In 1948, the Route 15 designation was reassigned to the Merritt Parkway, Wilbur Cross Parkway, Berlin Turnpike, and Wilbur Cross Highway.
 The old Route 15 south of Glastonbury was renumbered to Route 17.

 Junction list

-Exit numbers are currently unnumbered, but will receive mile-based exit numbers starting in 2021 as part of ongoing sign replacement projects.
+Exit numbers were originally unnumbered, but they received mile-based exit numbers in 2023 as part of a sign replacement project.